-The cottage in Helpston, England in which John Clare was born, lived,
+The cottage in Helpston, England, in which John Clare was born, lived,

-and worked was purchased in July 2006 by the
+and worked was purchased in 2005 by the

 The John Clare Society of North America is assisting in this effort by seeking contributions from donors who reside in the United States.
 All funds raised for the John Clare Cottage Appeal will be used to conserve and develop the John Clare Cottage as an educational resource.

 Founded in 1997, the John Clare Society of North America is organized and operated exclusively for charitable, literary and educational purposes within the meaning of Section 501(c)(3) of the United States Internal Revenue Code.
 Donations by U.S. residents are tax-deductible to the extent provided by law.
-U.K. residents and international donors should make their donations directly to the John Clare Cottage Trust.
+U.K. residents and international donors should make their donations directly to the John Clare Trust.